OHDSI/Vocabulary-v5.0/.github/ISSUE_TEMPLATE/add-content.md

 **0. Create the initial issue.**

 Please create the initial issue that briefly describes the content of intended contribution and rationale behind it.
+This will allow us to keep track of requests and connect you with other contributors who may be working on the same content.

 **1. Read the documentation.**